Solving Europe’s Energy Crisis with Software Solutions

 An ideal decision would be to stick to the decarbonization plan already agreed upon by most EU countries.
 This means a transition towards clean, renewable energy, and the current energy crisis might give this shift a final push.
 The main drawback of renewable energy resources like wind, solar, hydro, etc., is their dependence upon the weather.

-Adopting a renewable energy strategy takes time; that’s why game-changing solutions right now are small-scale.
+Adopting a renewable energy strategy takes time; that’s why game-changing solutions for energy crisis right now are small-scale.
 These can be getting up-to-date information on electricity use to decrease consumption, detecting room occupancy via sensors, and switching the lights off in case it’s empty.
 We collected small steps towards energy efficiency for businesses below.

 Five things companies can do to become more energy efficient